anjnesh88/NodeJs/homework.md

 - Thought process for GET vs POST API call
 - Read about ref and populate
 - Create get API for request/receive with all the checks

+- Logic for get /feed API
+- Explore the $nin, $and, $ne and other queries operators